Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 What is the skin barrier?

 The skin barrier isn't a single layer, but rather a sophisticated orchestration of cells and lipids (oils) residing in the outermost layer of our skin, the stratum corneum.
-It acts as a vital interface between our internal environment and the external world.
+It acts like a protective barrier between your body and the outside world.
 Here's how it works its magic:

 How the skin barrier gets damaged